After you read this fact sheet, please call the Hotline (877-447-4487) to talk over your options with a counselor.

 1. Overview

 a.
 Definition.
-A reserve Marine may be termed an unsatisfactory participant when one or more of the following occurs:
+A reserve Marine may determined to be an unsatisfactory participant when one or more of the following occurs:

 (1) Unsatisfactory IDT attendance or participation to include:

-(a) Tardiness at IDT periods not excused by the CO/OIC/OpSponsor;
+(a) Tardiness at IDT periods not excused by the CO/OIC/I-I/OpSponsor;

 (b) Absence from an IDT period after muster without proper authority;